HL7/fhir-gender-harmony/input/pagecontent/hl7v2genderharmony.md

 *NOTE TO BALLOTERS*

 *#1 In all product families there is debate around use of observations (OBX) to represent the Gender Harmony concepts as opposed to dedicated constructs (e.g. new v2 segments, FHIR extensions).
+As part of this ballot we are matching the FHIR extension paradigm as the Long-Term Guidance approach in the “HL7 Standard: Version 2.9.1 - An application Protocol for Electronic Data Exchange in Healthcare Environments” ballot ([http://www.hl7.org/documentcenter/public/ballots/2022SEP/downloads/V291_R1_N1_2022SEP.zip]()) (zip download).*

-While we do not describe the OBX-based approach here, there is the SOGI profile component for use with existing v2 implementations which uses a PATIENT\_OBSERVATION\_GROUP consisting of an Observation (OBX) segment, a Participation (PRT) segment and a Comment (NTE) segment inserted in the respective message structures.
+` `*While we do not describe the OBX-based approach here, there is the SOGI profile component for use with existing v2 implementations which uses a PATIENT\_OBSERVATION\_GROUP consisting of an Observation (OBX) segment, a Participation (PRT) segment and a Comment (NTE) segment inserted in the respective message structures.
 It is published here: [www.hl7.org/permalink/?SOGIGuidance](http://www.hl7.org/permalink/?SOGIGuidance).
 It may be possible to convey additional Gender Harmony concepts in this way, understanding that in order to create an equivalence for all concepts represented in the new segments (particularly Recorded Sex and Gender and Sex for Clinical Use), the observation segment would need to be extended with several fields.
 In this ballot we are seeking feedback from the community around which solution is more acceptable / implementable / appropriate, so please indicate that here.
-Detailed comments on the Long-Term Guidance in v2.9.1 should be submitted there on the <ADD LINK“HL7 Standard: Version 2.9.1 - An application Protocol for Electronic Data Exchange in Healthcare Environments” ballot ([http://www.hl7.org/documentcenter/public/ballots/2022SEP/downloads/V291_R1_N1_2022SEP.zip]())>, including comments related to supporting the use of PATIENT\_OBSERVATION groups and suggestions for its implementation instead of the special segments.*
+Detailed comments on the Long-Term Guidance in v2.9.1 should be submitted there on the <ADD LINK“HL7 Standard: Version 2.9.1 - An application Protocol for Electronic Data Exchange in Healthcare Environments” ballot (<https://jira.hl7.org/issues/?jql=project%20%3D%20V2%20AND%20Specification%20%3D%20%22V2.x%20Message%20Specification%20(V2)%20%5BV2-core%5D%22%20and%20%22Raised%20in%20Version%22%20%3D%20%27V2.9.1%27>*)*>, including comments related to supporting the use of PATIENT\_OBSERVATION groups and suggestions for its implementation instead of the special segments.*

 *#2 Regardless of the method ultimately selected, the exchange of the person-specific Gender Harmony concepts (e.g. pronouns, gender identity) uses the same vocabulary (LOINC) regardless if using the new segment approach (GSP-4) or an observation (OBX) segment.
 Similarly, the value sets used for the answers in the segments (GSP-5, GSR-4 and GSC-4) shall be the same as in FHIR or CDA or OBX-5 in the observation approach.
 Additional attributes to support Gender Harmony related data exchange also are using the same vocabulary across product families.
-Comments on vocabulary, where shared should be made in this FHIR R5the* “*HL7 FHIR® Release 5” ballot [<hl7.org/fhir/2022Sep](C:\Users\riki.merrick\OneDrive - Association of Public Health Laboratories\Documents\Supporting docs\HL7\HL7V291_Sep2022\background\hl7.org\fhir\2022Sep)LINK> ballot.*
+For the ballot the vocabulary is included in the*  “*HL7 FHIR® Release 5” ballot [hl7.org/fhir/2022Sep](C:\Users\riki.merrick\OneDrive - Association of Public Health Laboratories\Documents\Supporting docs\HL7\HL7V291_Sep2022\background\hl7.org\fhir\2022Sep).
+Comments on vocabulary, where shared should be made in in that ballot ([https://jira.hl7.org/issues/?jql=project%20%3D%20%22FHIR%20Specification%20Feedback%22%20%20AND%20Specification%20%3D%20%22FHIR%20Core%20(FHIR)%20%5BFHIR-core%5D%22%20%20and%20%22Raised%20in%20Version%22%20%3D%20%27R5%27](https://jira.hl7.org/browse/FHIR-37986?jql=project%20%3D%20%22FHIR%20Specification%20Feedback%22%20%20AND%20Specification%20%3D%20%22FHIR%20Core%20\(FHIR\)%20%5BFHIR-core%5D%22%20%20and%20%22Raised%20in%20Version%22%20%3D%20%27R5%27)*;  *please check first,* if the issue has already been reported *and add your vote there*, or use the Create button to start a new change request.*this FHIR R5 LINK> ballot.*

 ### Design considerations for V2